Backups and Monitoring¶

 It’s highly recommended to set up some kind of system monitoring, to receive notifications in case of any critical conditions or failures.

 We recommend using Nagios or a derivative like Icinga or Centreon.
 Other well-established monitoring systems like Zabbix or Munin will also work.
-Most of these offer standard checks to monitor CPU usage, memory utilization, disk space and other critical server parameters.
+Most of these offer standard checks to monitor CPU usage, memory utilization, disk space (especially the file systems providing the TeamDrive Space Volumes) and other critical server parameters.

 In addition to these basic system parameters, the existence and operational status of the following services/processes should be monitored: